Fountains and storms: The role of AGN and mergers in disrupting the cool-core in the RomulusC simulation: Introduction

-Cluster mergers can heat the ICM more directly as well.
-With as much as $10^{64}$ ergs of initial kinetic energy, mergers are more than capable of significantly modifying the structure of a cluster core through the shocks and mixing they engender.
-In addition, based on a joint X-ray and weak lensing analysis of observed systems, \citet{Mahdavi2013} do find a systematic differences in hydrostatic equilibrium between cool core and non-cool core cluster populations.
-On the other hand, \citet{Barnes2018} find that the simulated CC clusters are not any more relaxed than NCC clusters. \citet{Poole2006,Poole2008} and \citet{Hahn2017} find that low angular momentum mergers do not always disrupt CC and even when they do, the central cooling time often does not increase more $0.1t_H$.
-Overall, the emerging picture is that while mergers are necessary for explaining the CC/NCC dichotomy, other factors, such as merger mass ratios and impact parameters, likely play a critical role.
-Since mergers are an integral feature of the hierarchical structure formation paradigm, they offer a compelling pathway for transforming CC into NCC.
-However, studies have also found that in the presence of radiative cooling, the transformation has a typical lifetime of only 3-4 Gyrs, after which the CC is re-established \citep{Poole2008,Burns2008}.
+\textbf{The other major heating source are cluster mergers - the} most energetic events in the Universe since the Big Bang.
+With as much as $10^{64}$ ergs of initial kinetic energy, they are more than capable of significantly modifying the structure of a cluster core through shocks and mixing.
+Based on a joint X-ray and weak lensing analysis of observed systems, \citet{Mahdavi2013} find that cool-core clusters are more likely to be in hydrostatic equilibrium than their non-cool core counterparts, in contention with some recent simulation results \citep{Barnes2018}. \citet{Poole2006} and \citet{Hahn2017} find that low angular momentum mergers do not always disrupt CCs and even when they do, the central cooling time often does not increase to over $0.1t_H$.
+Overall, the emerging picture is that while mergers can heat cluster cores, the parameters of a merger, such as merger mass ratios and impact parameters, likely play a critical role.
+Even so, studies have found that in the presence of radiative cooling, the net heating lasts only 3-4 Gyrs, after which the core returns to its pre-merger entropy.

+Recent observations of H-$\alpha$, infrared and molecular line emission have emphasised the multi-phase nature of the ICM, and the role of cold gas in mediating the interaction between AGN and the ICM \citep{Salome2006, Peterson2006, Risaliti2010, Grier2012, Tremblay2016}.
+It should be noted that the key phases of the ICM are different from that of the interstellar medium, with the cool phase usually referring to gas at or below the H-$\alpha$ emitting threshold of $10^4$K \citep[e.g.,][]{Gaspari2012, McCourt2012}.
+This H$-\alpha$ emission has only been observed in clusters with central entropies below 30 keV cm$^2$ and correspondingly low central cooling times \citep{Crawford2005, Salome2006, Cavagnolo2008, Mittal2009, Hlavacek-Larrondo2012, Voit2015}.
+Clusters with higher core entropies, on the other hand, had longer cooling times that flattened in the central regions and no detectable cold gas, and were much less likely to host an AGN, indicating that the AGN-ICM regulation is disrupted, or non-existent, in these systems.